 I was fortunate enough to talk with Mr. Kovar after a conference in San Francisco in late 2004, but disagrees with his stric limitation on the extent to which differing actions can be blended together, in particular regarding successful blends with strafing actions.

 As mentioned earlier, for a blend to be successful the actions must be somewhat similar.
 A kick blended with a punch will produce nothing of use, however a high kick blended with a low kick will produce a medium kick if the actions are edited to sync correctly.

-In the earlier example, the walk will blend with the run only if both actions begin with the same pose, (the alsoran always uses the right-foot-up passing pose), however you may wish to use the right foot extended forward if your walks/runs always start with a basic transition from idle, allowing for the trans-time to take the equi-distant foot to the extended pose.
+In the earlier example, the walk will blend with the run only if both actions begin with the same pose, (I always use the right-foot-up passing pose), however you may wish to use the right foot extended forward if your walks/runs always start with a basic transition from idle, allowing for the trans-time to take the equi-distant foot to the extended pose.